-If you are concerned about power outages, it could be a good idea to check the age of the backup battery in your alarm system.
+If you are concerned about electric outages, it could be a good idea to check the age of the backup battery in your alarm system.
 Replacement batteries are affordable, and it could be the difference between having protection during a power outage and the system going down.
 You could also consider buying additional batteries that could be used in the event of an extended power outage.

 Communication Issues and Power Outages

 Most security systems are not simply in-house.
 They need to communicate with a monitoring station in order to provide the full level of protection.
 For most homes, this should not be a problem.
 Most systems connect to a landline that will still have power even when the electricity goes out at the home.
 As long as you have a backup power supply, the system will remain functional and it will continue to communicate with the monitoring station.

 But what happens if the phone lines go down?
 For some systems, this might mean that it will lose its connection to the monitoring station.
 However, there is also the option to connect a cellular communication system that can maintain the connection if the phone lines go down.
 As long as the system has power, the cellular network communication system will continue to transmit data.

-Some security systems may communicate over the internet instead of using a traditional landline.
-These systems would be more vulnerable to a power outage.
+Some protection methods may communicate over the internet instead of using a traditional landline.
+These systems would be more vulnerable to a electric outage.
 With no power to the router, there is no way for the system to communicate with the monitoring station.
 If your security system operates over the internet, you may want to consider obtaining a backup power supply for your home internet connection.

 Wireless Security Systems